davified/ga-hack-day/README.md

   - Transport
   - Fitness
   - Whatever else the participants can come up with!

+- We can provide the above categories/buckets as an initial starting point for participants.
+They will be responsible for coming up with the problem statement and deciding on their implementation strategy.
+There can be more than one group in a category/bucket, and participants are welcome to add new categories/buckets (so long as they build it in a group)

 - To encourage the fun aspect and to prevent people from getting overly competitive, there won't be a "winner" per se.
 There will be prizes/goodies (e.g. GA course credits, co-working space vouchers)